nightscout/trio-docs/docs/EN/operate/build.md

 ### Build Related Apps

-When you select **Build Related Apps**, you will be provided with a choice of apps that users of Trio often use.
+When you select **`Build Related Apps`**, you will be provided with a choice of apps that users of Trio often use.
 Once you make your selection, the script will provide similar steps to download and build the selected app.

 The choices are:

-1. Build Loop Follow
+1. `Build Loop Follow`
-2. Build xDrip4iOS
+2. `Build xDrip4iOS`
-3. Build Glucose Direct
+3. `Build Glucose Direct`
-4. Return to Menu
+4. `Return to Menu`

 ### Run Maintenance Utilities

-When you select **Run Maintenance Utilities**, you will be provided with a choice of utilties helpful for Mac builders.
+When you select **`Run Maintenance Utilities`**, you will be provided with a choice of utilities helpful for Mac builders.

 The following options are offered:

-1. Delete Old Downloads
+1. `Delete Old Downloads`
-2. Clean Derived Data
+2. `Clean Derived Data`
-3. Xcode Cleanup (The Big One)
+3. `Xcode Cleanup (The Big One)`
-4. Clean Profiles
+4. `Clean Profiles`
-5. Return to Menu
+5. `Return to Menu`

 For more information, refer to [Loop and Learn: Maintenance Utitilites](https://www.loopandlearn.org/build-select/#utilities-disk) documentation.